The Advantages of the IT Essentials (RQF) - Level 2 Course

 The Advantages of the IT Essentials (RQF) - Level 2 Course:

-One question we get asked quite a lot is what are the differences between the ECDL Online Course and the IT Essentials - Level 2 (RQF) Course?
+One question we get asked quite a lot is what are the differences between the European Computer Driving Licence (ECDL) Online Course (Now ICDL) and the IT Essentials - Level 2 (RQF) Course?

-In regards to what the course covers and the suitability for beginner level students, there isn't much difference at all.
-In fact, both courses are set out for beginners, covering the use of Microsoft Windows and Microsoft Office software.
-Studying both can lead to a Level 2 Qualification.
+In regards to what the courses cover and the suitability for beginner level students, there isn't much difference at all.
+In fact, both courses are set out for beginners, covering the use of Microsoft Windows and Microsoft Office software, and studying both can lead to a Level 2 Qualification.

 The ECDL and IT Essentials Course are both based on units covered within the ITQ (IT User Qualification), which is a nationally recognised qualification for those who need digital skills as users of technology.

-The IT Essentials - Level 2 (RQF) Course has only been recently developed and is up to date with coverage of Windows 10 and Microsoft Office 2019/Office 365 software.
-As of the time of writing this article, the ECDL Online Course has not been updated beyond Windows 7 and Office 2013.
+The IT Essentials - Level 2 (RQF) Course currently covers the use of Windows 10 and Microsoft Office 2019 / Office 365 software.
+Currently, the official ECDL Online Course covers Windows 10 and Office 2016.

 Many of our students don't want to gain a qualification and simply want to learn more about using their computer and software, whether at home or at work.
-The IT Essentials - Level 2 (RQF) Course gives the flexibility of supplying our own Certificate of Completion for students who don't want to gain a qualification, or for the additional fee students can pay for the accreditation separately.
+The IT Essentials - Level 2 (RQF) Course gives the flexibility of supplying our own Certificate of Completion for students who don't want to gain a qualification, or for the additional fee students can pay for the accreditation separately to gain the NCFE Level 2 Certificate Qualification.

 The accreditation fee for the IT Essentials - Level 2 (RQF) Course is £150.00.
-The price for the BCS registration and all 7 tests associated with the ECDL Course are set by the exam centres and will vary, although this is likely to cost much more.
-As an example, an ECDL testing centre that we deal with charges £249.99 for the registration and all 7 tests.
+This includes the Awarding Body fees and Assessment and Accreditation costs.
+The price for the BCS registration and all 7 tests associated with the ICDL Core Qualification are set by the exam centres and will vary, although this is likely to cost much more.

 - Coursework Assessment only

-The IT Essentials - Level 2 (RQF) Course is coursework only.
+The IT Essentials - Level 2 (RQF) Course is assessed through the submission of coursework.
 Student's complete assignments as they progress which are returned to their course tutor for assessment.
-We believe this gives students more practical experience when working through the course contents.
+We believe this gives students a good practical knowledge of the software packages covered.

 - Gain 2 Qualifications instead of 1!

-As the IT Essentials Course covers the same subject matter, it can also be used as an ECDL Study Guide.
-Students who want to gain the ECDL Qualification can still do so using an ECDL testing centre, but they can also gain the Open Awards Level 2 Certificate in IT User Skills (RQF)
+As the IT Essentials Course covers the same content, it can also be used as an ICDL / ECDL Study Guide.
+Students who want to gain the BCS Level 2 Certificate in IT User Skills can still do so using an ICDL / ECDL testing centre, but they can also gain the NCFE Level 2 Certificate in IT User Skills.

 If you have any questions about either course then please contact us on email@example.com.